Professional development sessions

 A few of the walk or ride to school events that you can promote at your school include:

 - National Ride to School Day: a nationwide program that enables students to get physically active on their journey to school.
+You can find out more about this program on the Bicycle Network website.

 - A 'Hands Up!' counts day: this is a day where you can measure the number of students riding and walking to your school and use this data to advocate for improved walking and riding in the local community.
+You can find out more about this program on the Bicycle Network website.

 VicRoads' Bike Ed program aims to help students aged 9 to 13 to develop the skills they need to ride safely and independently on paths and roads.
 The program involves a mix of practical activities conducted off-road in the school grounds and on local roads, as well as classroom activities.